 “As we went into their therapy areas, their gyms were so small that the residents and therapists were on top of each other, charting was a nightmare, and if they had any aquatic therapy, it was a small treadmill that was submerged in a small room,” he said.
 “I was trying to step back and think, can’t we do better than this?”

 The ultimate design concept made use of the site’s slope to create below-grade parking and a “drive under” colonnade on the ground level, providing more space for loading and unloading vehicles than a typical porte cochere entrance.

-The building’s first level includes a residential adult day center, offices, and the main entrance.
+The building’s first level includes offices and the main entrance.
 Level two includes several amenities, including a hybrid rehabilitation garden and public garden facing the rest of the campus; a cafe open to residents, staff and visitors; an art gallery; a chapel; and a multipurpose room.
 This level is also where the therapy suite is located.